Oluwatoyin Asojo: Early life and education

-Asojo was born in Oyo State Nigeria, and spent her early life at the University of Ibadan Campus.
-She was a member of the Ibadan poetry club and volunteered at an orphanage whilst at school.
-Her father was a chief laboratory scientist at the University of Ibadan, and she would spend several hours a week in the lab.
+Asojo was born in Oyo State, Nigeria, and spent her early life at the University of Ibadan Campus.
+She was a member of the Ibadan Poetry Club and volunteered at an orphanage while at school.
+Her father was a chief laboratory scientist at the University of Ibadan.
+She would spend several hours a week in the lab.
 She attended the International School Ibadan and applied for a United World College scholarship that would allow her to study abroad, and was one of only seven from ~10,000 applicants to be selected.
 She earned an International Baccalaureate diploma in 1989 from Pearson College UWC.
-In 1993 Asojo completed a Dual Honours degree at Trent University, majoring in Chemistry and Economics.
+In 1992, Asojo completed a dual degree at Trent University, majoring in chemistry and economics, followed by a BSc with honors in 1993 in chemistry.
 Asojo earned a PhD at the University of Houston in 1999.